Nuclear energy policy by country: Mexico

-Mexico has one nuclear power plant, which consists of two boiling water reactors.
+Mexico has one nuclear power plant, the Laguna Verde nuclear power plant, which consists of two boiling water reactors.
 In February 2007, contracts with Iberdrola and Alstom were signed to update the reactors by 2010.
 A committee has been established to recommend on new nuclear plants and the most recent proposal is for one unit to come on line by 2015 with seven more to follow it by 2025.

-After a time was thought to stop the use of nuclear energy then Mexico finally decided in 2007 by repowering the Laguna Verde Nuclear Power Station, which has two reactors of 683MW each, after the upgrading, reactors are increase their production to 817MW each, accounting 4.6% of the electricity production.
-On 14 May 2010 Energy Secretary Georgina Kessel announced that Mexico provides full development of nuclear energy in its energy mix as an alternative to discourage the use of fossil fuels and increase the generation of clean electricity.
+After a period of inactivity, Mexico decided in 2007 to resume the use of Laguna Verde Nuclear Power Station.
+The two reactors were upgraded in production to 817MW each (from 683MW), accounting 4.6% of the electricity production.
+On 14 May 2010 Energy Secretary Georgina Kessel announced the intention of Mexico to include full development of nuclear energy as a means of diversifying its energy portfolio and provide an alternative to the use of fossil fuels.

-In November 2011, Mexico abandoned plans to build as many as 10 new nuclear reactors and will focus instead on natural gas-fired electricity plants after boosting discoveries of the fuel.
+In November 2011, Mexico abandoned plans to build as many as 10 new nuclear reactors in order to focus instead on natural gas-fired electricity plants after boosting discoveries of the fuel.